What Is Flash Memory and How Does It Work?

 Advantages of Flash Memory

-- Robust and Rugged: Because flash memory is solid state, it's much more resistant to shocks from being bumped and dropped.
+• Robust and Rugged: Because of its solid state, it's much more resistant to shocks from being bumped and dropped.
 It's not invincible, but it's much tougher than an HDD and easily rugged enough for most use cases.

-- Non-Volatile: Flash memory doesn't require electrical power to store its data.
+• Non-Volatile: It does not require electrical power to store its data.
 Thus, users don't have to worry about data loss if power is removed.

-- Inexpensive: Once upon a time, flash memory commanded a premium price.
+• Inexpensive: Once upon a time, flash memory commanded a premium price.
 Today, however, the cost of the components has fallen dramatically.
-Flash memory is now extremely affordable, especially if you're purchasing cost-effective storage like bulk USB drives.
+It is now extremely affordable, especially if you're purchasing cost-effective storage like bulk USB drives.

 Discover Unbeatable Prices on Custom USB Drives